Ivo-Balbaert/The_Way_to_Jai/book/17_Basics of procedures.md

 ```

 In lines (1) - (3) we define three proc's in global scope: square, mult and sum.
 These are one-liners, so you could write them as such.
-The procs need not be defined before main; the order doesn't matter.
+The procs need not be defined before `main`; the order doesn't matter.

 But a proc call causes a change in the execution flow, so it's inherently slower.
 Unless for documentation/readability reasons, you should only use a proc for multiple lines.
 As often, Jai offers a solution for this redirection problem with the keyword **inline** (see § 17.7).